 The Borough of Chambersburg has a good performance record with HUD.
 The Borough regularly meets the performance standards established by HUD.
 Each year the Borough prepares its Consolidated Annual Performance and Evaluation Report (CAPER).
 This report is submitted within ninety (90) days after the start of the new program year.
-Copies of the CAPER are available for review at the Borough of Chambersburg, Land Use and Community Development Department, Community and Economic Development Office located at 100 South 2nd Street, Chambersburg, PA 17201.
+Copies of the CAPER are available for review at the Borough of Chambersburg, Land Use and Community Development

+Department, Community and Economic Development Office located at 100 South 2nd Street, Chambersburg, PA 17201.

-The FY 2019 CAPER, which was the final CAPER for the FY 2015-2019 Five-Year Consolidated Plan, was approved by HUD.
-In the FY 2019 CAPER, the Borough of Chambersburg expended 100% of its CDBG funds to benefit low- and moderate-income persons.
-The Borough obligated 4.4% of its funds during the FY 2019 CAPER period on public services, which is below the statutory maximum of 15%.
+The FY 2020 CAPER, which was the first CAPER for the FY 2020-2024 Five-Year Consolidated Plan, was approved by HUD.
+In the FY 2020 CAPER, the Borough of Chambersburg expended 100% of its CDBG funds to benefit low- and moderate-income persons.
+The Borough obligated 1.54% of its funds during the FY 2020 CAPER period on public services, which is below the statutory maximum of 15%.
 The Borough obligated 20% of its funds on Planning and Administration during this CAPER period, which is at the statutory maximum of 20%.
 The Borough did meet the required 1.5 maximum drawdown ratio.
-The Borough's ratio was 1.38 as of June 30, 2020.
-The Borough worked hard over the last year to get under the 1.5 drawdown ratio.
+The Borough's ratio was 1.45 as of September 1, 2021.